zetadeceleste/zetadeceleste/README.md

 <br />I've collaborated closely with designers, marketers and analysts, honing strong skills in cross-functional teamwork.

 I'm passionate about continuous learning and relish tackling technological challenges with creativity and efficiency.
-<br />I'm committed to Sustainable Software Engineering, focusing on adopting best practices to maintain clean code, eliminate unused assets and files, and optimize resources for greater efficiency and a smaller environmental footprint.
+<br />I'm committed to **Sustainable Software Engineering**, focusing on adopting best practices to maintain clean code, eliminate unused assets and files, and optimize resources for greater efficiency and a smaller environmental footprint.
-<br />Additionally, I strive for pixel-perfect designs, keeping an eye on SEO and Performance, as they are crucial factors for an excellent quality score.
+<br />Additionally, I strive for **pixel-perfect** designs, keeping an eye on **SEO and Performance**, as they are crucial factors for a great **Quality Score**.

 <br />📌 Currently based in Mendoza, Argentina.